 We have had several friends and family here in the US tell us they stray away from street tacos because a lot of places charge $3-5 a taco and they come out with barely any filling.
 We know this is traditionally how they are served in Mexico, but when you pay $5 for a taco you'd think they would have more substance.

 T/aco is one of those places that does not go light on the taco filling!
 We enjoyed two tacos each with a side of chips and guacamole and we thought we were going to have to be rolled out of the place!

 The coolest spot to hang in town is the Rayback Collective!
 With dozens of beers on-tap from all over the state, live music, robust coffee, food trucks, and yard game, it is the ultimate place to be social and enjoy local food and drink!

-That's it!
-Let us know in the comments if you have any other favorites in Boulder.
-We'd love to hear about for our next trip!
+That's it.
+Let us know in the comments if you have any other favorites in Boulder that we're missing.